nashville-software-school/server-side-python-curriculum/book-2-sql/chapters/JOINING_DATA_IN_PYTHON.md

 6           "Bag o' Loot"       3   "Juan"      "Rodriguez"
 ```

 Notice that Overly Excited is assigned to two students, so there are two rows in the results for Overly Excited.
 You can't use SQL to generate a single row for Overly Excited with both student names as columns.
-The data you can back in a one to many query will generate flat data: a row for every relationship.
+The data you get back in a one to many query will generate flat data: a row for every relationship.

-The output you want to produce for this data set is...
+The output you want to produce for this data set is nested - not flat.

 ```
 Overly Excited